ripsawridge/site/site/contents/_cma/2004/pickets_players.md

 {% image /cmaimages/2004/playeraidan.jpg %}

-Aidan Haley, enjoying the sunset at Picket Pass.
+Aidan, enjoying the sunset at Picket Pass.
 When he is along, our vocabulary gets a decided "gangsta" tone.
 He comes to the mountains to share them with friends, and we are luckier for it.

 {% image /cmaimages/2004/playertheron.jpg %}

-Theron Welch where the rock gets good on Mount Fury.
+Theron where the rock gets good on Mount Fury.
 He sees Orcs and Wizards around every corner, and this keeps him heading out into the Cascades for more punishment all summer long.
 "Not all who wander are lost."

 {% image /cmaimages/2004/playermichael.jpg %}

-Michael Stanton warms his hands on Mount Challenger.
+Michael warms his hands on Mount Challenger.
 Like Theron, he sees the mountains as populated by magic and demons.
 If they ever become just rocks and snow, he'll probably stay home and play with his extensive Star Wars collection.